LibrariesHacked/public-libraries-activity-dataset/src/content/users.md

-Active users are the number of people who have borrowed at least one piece of physical or digital content in the period April 2023 - March 2024.
+Active users are people who have borrowed at least one piece of physical or digital content in the financial year.